UZB is the smallest Z-Wave USB stick in the market.

 - Trusted Platform module applying strong encryption

-- Handling to extend battery life time of battery operated devices in the network
+- Extended Wakeup Notification to extend battery life time of battery-operated devices in the network

 The UZB comes in three different versions depending on the transmitting frequency used:

-- ZMEEUZB: Version for all frequencies around 868 MHz (like EU, Russia, India, default is EU).
+- ZMEEUZB: Version for all frequencies around 868 MHz (EU, Russia, India, China — default is EU).

-- ZMEAUZB: Version for all frequencies around 921 MHz (like Australia, Korea, Brasil, default is Australia)
+- ZMEAUZB: Version for all frequencies around 921 MHz (Australia, Brasil, Japan, Korea — default is Australia/Brasil)

-- ZMEUUZB: Version for all frequencies around 908 MHz (like USA; Israel, default is USA)
+- ZMEUUZB: Version for all frequencies around 908 MHz (USA, Israel — default is USA)

 Please check what frequency range you need.
 You may need to change the frequency within the frequency group using a shell script tool or Z-Way.
 For more information about technical data an the different operating frequencies please refer to the UZB manual.